How much do solar panels increase home value?

 The exact answer depends on a few factors we outline in the next section, but we’ll cover three studies which help get us to a ballpark range you can feel comfortable with first.

-Studies linking solar panels to home value increases
+Studies linking solar and property value increases

 The Appraisal Journal cited researchers Ruth Johnson and David Kaserman who report, “Home value increases of about $20 for every dollar saved on annual energy costs”.